junzhaohu/project/final project outline.md

 Final Project Outline  Junzhao Hu
 ========================================================
-Topic Name: How to avoid incovenience in taking flight.
+Topic Name: How to avoid incovenience in taking flight in Dallas/Fort Worth Airport (DFW).

 Below is the link for the data, I downloaded data for  November and December of 2013.